Information Announcement from Code Compliance Committee December is "National Public Service Ethics Month

 For more information, National Public Service Ethics Board website for more information.

-The above website also contains a pamphlet on the Ethics Law and Code of Ethics and a collection of case studies that explain the operation of the Ethics Law and Code of Ethics in accordance with specific cases.
+The above website also contains a pamphlet on the Ethics Law and Code of Ethics, and a collection of case studies that explain the operation of the Ethics Law and Code of Ethics in specific cases.

 Even in cases where there is no "conflict of interest," if the provision of entertainment or property benefits exceeds what is socially accepted as reasonable, the national public official who receives such benefits will be charged with violating the Ethics Law and Code of Ethics.

-If there is any doubt as to whether or not a specific act is acceptable, please contact the other national agency or the Ethics Board.
+If there is any doubt as to whether or not a specific N-row is acceptable, please contact the other national agency or the Ethics Board.

 In addition, if you become aware of an act that you suspect violates the Ethics Law or Code of Ethics, please contact the Public Officials Ethics Hotline.